Lancelot-Grail Cycle: The Quest for the Holy Grail

-The Vulgate Queste del Saint Graal (Quest for the Holy Grail) is also known as Les Aventures ou La Queste del Saint Graal (The Adventures or The Quest for the Holy Grail), or just the Vulgate Queste, is a highly religious part of the Vulgate Cycle, inspired by Chrétien's unfinished Perceval, the Story of the Grail.
+The Vulgate Queste del Saint Graal (Quest for the Holy Grail), also known as Les Aventures ou La Queste del Saint Graal (The Adventures or The Quest for the Holy Grail) or just the Vulgate Queste, is a highly religious part of the Vulgate Cycle, inspired by Chrétien's unfinished Perceval, the Story of the Grail.
 It is also the most innovative, as it was largely not derived from any known earlier stories, including the creation of the character of Galahad as a major new Arthurian hero.

-The story relates how the Grail Quest is undertaken by various knights including Perceval and Bors.
-It is ultimately achieved by Lancelot's son Galahad—the perfect and holy hero champion of God, overshadowing his father and replacing Perceval as the true Grail Knight.
+The story relates how the Grail Quest is undertaken by various knights, including Perceval and Bors.
+It is ultimately achieved by Galahad – the perfect and holy hero champion of God, replacing Perceval as the true Grail Knight.
 Their interlacing adventures are purported to have been recounted for Arthur's scribes by Bors, the witness of these events following the deaths of Galahad and Perceval.

 The Death of King Arthur

-The Vulgate Mort le roi Artu (Death of King Arthur), also known as La Mort le Roy Artus or just the Vulgate Mort Artu / La Mort Artu, is a tragic account of further wars culminating in the king and his illegitimate son Mordred killing each other in a near-complete rewrite of the Arthurian chronicle tradition from the works of Geoffrey of Monmouth and his redactors.
+The Vulgate Mort le roi Artu (Death of King Arthur), also known as La Mort le Roy Artus or just the Vulgate (La) Mort Artu, is a tragic account of further wars culminating in the king and his illegitimate son Mordred killing each other in a near-complete rewrite of the Arthurian chronicle tradition from the works of Geoffrey of Monmouth and his redactors.
 It is also connected with the so-called "Mort Artu" epilogue section of the Didot Perceval, a text uncertainly attributed to Robert de Boron, and which itself was based on Wace's Roman de Brut.

 In a new motif, the ruin of Arthur's kingdom is presented as the disastrous direct consequence of the sin of Lancelot's and Guinevere's adulterous affair.
 Lancelot eventually dies too, as do the other protagonists who did not die in the Queste, leaving only Bors as a survivor of the Round Table.
 The mortally wounded Arthur is put on a barge commanded by his sister, Morgan, and taken to an uncertain destiny.